lohiermichael/web-developement-bootcamp/section_31:restful_routing/readme.md

 * Add NEW and CREATE routes
 * Add some styling to the form

-# 4. Show time lol
+# 4. Show time
 * Add Show route
 * Add Show template
 * Add links to show page
 * Style show template

 Note: replacing = by - in ejs makes a code evaluation, we will see later how to "sanitize" this input

+# .5 Edit/Update

+* Add Edit route
+* Add Edit form
+* Add Update route
+* Add Update form
+* Add Method-Override

+PUT requests are not implemented in HTML
+We have to install method-override:
+`npm install method-override --save` and include it with
+`?_method=PUT`